 - Showing that the defendant ignored traffic laws.

-- By the testimony of a direct witness to the events.
+- Testimony of a direct witness to the events.

-- By the victim’s own testimony as to what happened.
+- The victim’s own testimony as to what happened.

-- By the examination of evidence from and at the accident scene.
+- The examination of evidence from and at the accident scene.

 The final step in establishing negligence is to illustrate that the plaintiff was harmed by the defendant’s actions.
 This can be accomplished through the introduction of medical records, proof of missed work and daily written proof of physical and mental pain.

 When you bring a personal injury claim against someone who has caused you harm, you will have to prove that you have a right to recover financial compensation for your injuries.
-It can be easy, though cases often to find their way to court.
+Although it can be easy, cases often to find their way to court.
 At Hunter Law we navigate through the murky issues, allowing you the time required to concentrate on recovery.